 Chronic Lyme disease means prolonged infection, which can damage the cells that make up the blood vessel linings.
 This increases the susceptibility of blood vessels to absorb cholesterol and build plaques.
 These plaques raise the chances of stroke and heart attack.

-Chronic inflammation may form scarring within the kidneys.
+Chronic inflammation may from scarring within the kidneys.
 These scars may decrease kidney efficiency or lead to chronic kidney disease.
-Prolonged lyme disease treatment may also hurt the kidneys.
+Prolonged Lyme disease treatment may also hurt the kidneys.

 Lyme Disease Treatment

 Treatment should be sought immediately after diagnosis to prevent complications.